-Beginning Sound Matching Game: Pp

-Lowercase "p" Magnets (one for each child)

-Picture Magnets (peas, pillow, pictule, pensil,

-pancakes, pig, pizza, pie)

-Small Magnetic Whiteboards (one for each child)
+Beginning Sound Matching Game: Pp Lowercase "p" Magnets (one for each child) Picture Magnets (peas, pillow, pickle, pencil, pancakes, pig, pizza, pie) Small Magnetic Whiteboards (one for each child)

-- Give each child Small Nagnetic Whiteboard and a Lowercase "Magnet. - Place the remaining Picture Magnets in the Basket - Magnets as you review the letter name and
+- Give each child a Small Magnetic Whiteboard and a Lowercase "p" Magnet. - Place the remaining Picture Magnets in the Basket. - Have children touch or trace the Lowercase "p"

+Magnets as you review the letter name and sound.

 What is the name of this letter?
 That's right!
-P

-What sound does P make?
-That's right!
+P What sound does P make?
+That's right! /p//p//p/

-/p//p//p/